FCC Repeals 'Net Neutrality' Rules For Internet Providers

 "What is responsible for the phenomenal development of the Internet?
 Certainly wasn't heavy-handed government regulation," Pai said on Thursday, adding his oft-repeated line that "there was no problem to solve.
 The Internet wasn't broken in 2015, we were not living in some digital dystopia. ...
 It is time for us to bring faster, better and cheaper Internet access to all Americans."

 Large tech companies — such as Netflix, Google and Facebook — have long spoken in support of strict net neutrality rules.
-However, as they've grown in size, their advocacy has been more muted, putting on the forefront smaller competitors like Etsy and Vimeo, which argue that startups stand to lose the most on an Internet that allows for special "priority" traffic deals.
+However, as they've grown in size, their advocacy has become more muted, putting on the forefront smaller competitors like Etsy and Vimeo, which argue that startups stand to lose the most on an Internet that allows for special "priority" traffic deals.

-"I have heard from innovators, worried that we are standing up a 'mother-may-I' regime, where the broadband provider becomes arbiter of acceptable online business models," Democratic FCC Commissioner Mignon Clyburn said in a blistering dissent on Thursday.
-She added: "When the current 2015 net neutrality rules are laid to waste, we may be left with no single authority with the power to protect consumers."
+"I have heard from innovators, worried that we are standing up a 'mother-may-I' regime, where the broadband provider becomes arbiter of acceptable online business models," Democratic FCC Commissioner Mignon Clyburn said in a blistering dissent on Thursday, adding, "When the current 2015 net neutrality rules are laid to waste, we may be left with no single authority with the power to protect consumers."

-The Internet Association, which represents dozens of tech companies, in a statement called Pai's repeal "a departure from more than a decade of broad, bipartisan consensus on the rules governing the internet" and amounted to "relying" on Internet providers "to live to their own 'promises.' "
+In a statement, the Internet Association, which represents dozens of tech companies, called Pai's repeal "a departure from more than a decade of broad, bipartisan consensus on the rules governing the internet" and amounted to "relying" on Internet providers "to live to their own 'promises.' "

 Republican FCC Commissioner Mike O'Rielly called the concerns of potential net neutrality violations "guilt by imagination" and "baseless fear-mongering."
-He said: "I'm simply not persuaded that heavy-handed rules are needed to protect from hypothetical harm."
+He said, "I'm simply not persuaded that heavy-handed rules are needed to protect from hypothetical harm."

-Editor's Note: NPR's legal counsel has filed comments with the FCC on behalf of the public radio system, opposing the repeal of the 2015 net neutrality rules.
-You can read them here.

-Note: Editor's note: NPR's legal counsel has filed comments with the FCC on behalf of the public radio system, opposing the repeal of the 2015 net neutrality rules.
-You can read them here.